About Us

 Barbara Rollins

-Barbara Rollins, MA, CFRE, Deputy Director, works with the Board, staff and stakeholders to expand the Membership program and to seek increased funding for NCPG from individuals, foundations, and corporations, including conference sponsorships and program funding.
-She was instrumental in creating the new Agility Grants program, which offers groundbreaking national grants to support problem gambling prevention programs in communities across the country.
-Barbara also oversees business operations and communications for the organization and is an integral part of managing governance implementation.
+Barbara Rollins, MA, CFRE, Deputy Director, works with the Board, staff and stakeholders to expand the Membership program and to seek increased funding for NCPG from individuals, foundations, and corporations, including Leadership Circle, conference sponsorships and program funding.
+She was instrumental in creating NCPG’s Tribal Advisory Council and the groundbreaking Agility Grants program, which offers grants nationally to support problem gambling prevention programs in communities across the country.
+Barbara is also an integral part of managing governance implementation.

 Barbara previously worked in arts management as the Managing Director at the Contemporary American Theater Festival in Shepherdstown, WV; as well as Imagination Stage and the Arts and Humanities Council of Montgomery County, MD.
 Earlier in her career, she was a professional stage manager at regional theatres, including ten years with Arena Stage in Washington, DC and other theatres in Utah, Massachusetts, Pennsylvania, Maine and New Hampshire.
 She holds a MA in Arts Administration from Goucher College and a BA in Theatre from Dartmouth College as well as the Certified Fund Raising Executive professional credential.
 She joined NCPG in 2011.